elopez7/ELopezPortfolio/content/blog/InputBasicsCPP-2.md

 ```
 Now we are asking the user for a single number, but watch what happens when we run it with a full name:
 ![Mean Error 2](/img/blog/mean_error_2.gif)
 <Br>The program doesn't even wait for us to enter a number!
 That's because when `std::cin >> number` executes, it sees that " Lopez" is still in the input buffer.
-It tries to store that string in our `float` variable, which fails, the program continues, and it prints the default value of `number`, which is zero.
+It tries to store that string in our `double` variable, which fails.
+Because we initialized `number` with `double number{};`, it starts at zero and the failed extraction leaves it unchanged.
+The program continues and prints zero.

+**Why Brace-Initialization Matters**: Using `double number{}` guarantees zero-initialization.
+Without the braces (`double number`), an uninitialized variable contains garbage.
+When input fails, this garbage would be printed.
+A subtle but critical bug.

 ### Taking Care of the Buffer
 We have a few ways to solve this.
 One common approach is to clear the leftover data from the buffer before we ask for the next input.
 We can do this with a handy function: `std::cin.ignore()`.
 By default, `ignore()` discards only a single character.
 To clear the entire buffer, we need to tell it to ignore a very large number of characters.